HL7/fhir-shorthand/input/pagecontent/reference.md

 `* {path} obeys {invariant1} and {invariant2} ...`

-The first case is where the invariant applies to the profile as a whole.
-The second is where the invariant applies to a single element.
-The third case is where multiple invariants apply to the profile as a whole, and the fourth is where multiple invariants apply to a single element.
+The first case applies the invariant to the profile as a whole.
+The second case applies the invariant to a single element.
+The third case applies multiple invariants to the profile as a whole, and the fourth case applies multiple invariants to a single element.

 The referenced invariant and its properties must be declared somewhere within the same [FSH tank](index.html#fsh-tanks), using the `Invariant` keyword.
 See [Defining Invariants](#defining-invariants).